KrisGoorhuis/pleo-space-rockets/README.md

 - Refactored app with Typescript
    - Updated Chakra UI/dependencies for better TS support (a la https://chakra-ui.com/docs/migration)
    - Added @types/react-router-dom, updated react-router-dom
+- Fixed an issue where launch datetimes displayed the user's time zone rather than the launch's time zone as intended.
+The user's time zone is instead displayed in tooltip.
 - Added testing to network requests (TODO)
    - Added react-testing-library (@testing-library/react)
    - @types/jest